 Over at the Nostalgia Diaries, they have “Music Monday’s” with some great playlist ideas.
 Here’s a great one… 21 New Songs That Sound Like They’re from the 1980’s.

-I know it’s been a bad week when my fridge is a mess, I miss meals or eat poorly.
-I’m not proud when I don’t eat well and I literally don’t feel good.
-By fueling your body with healthy food you are boosting serotonin and reducing bloat, making you feel better overall.
+You know it’s been a bad week when your fridge is a mess, you miss meals or eat poorly.
+I know you’re not proud when you don’t eat well and it just doesn’t feel good.
+By fueling your body with healthy food you are boosting serotonin and reducing bloat, making you feel better overall

-Tips to eat well when you don’t have time:
+Tips to eat healthy when you don’t have time:

 We all know that exercise reduces stress, improves your mood and makes you feel great, yet many of us put it off.